 What is SNAP?

 The federal Supplemental Nutrition Assistance Program (SNAP) provides a monthly benefit for you to buy food.
 Your benefit amount is based on the size of your household, your income, and your allowed expenses.
-DHS issues SNAP food benefits on a plastic card, called the ACCESS Oklahoma Card.
+DHS issues SNAP food benefits on a plastic card, called the ACCESHow can I get more information about Expedited Services?S Oklahoma Card.
 You can use your ACCESS card just like a bank card at most food stores.

 How do I apply for SNAP benefits?